-A person with large legs might dive a long jump compared to someone with small legs.
+A person with large legs might dive a long jump than someone with small legs.
 Large head rackets give you more power than control rackets.

-Secondly, the large surface area requires the oversized head rackets to hit the ball, giving you a high margin of error, which is why almost all beginners look for these rackets.
+Secondly, the large surface area requires the oversized head rackets to hit the ball, giving you a high margin of error, so almost all beginners look for these rackets.

 With its large head, it gives you a large sweet spot and also more performance and comfort due to the location of the center of impact.